-Suitable for: Anyone who is a rideshare driver |
+Suitable for: Anyone who is a rideshare driver

-Tax Difficulty: Beginner |
+Tax Difficulty: Beginner

-Airtax Experience: First time users |
+Airtax Experience: First time users

-Time to Read: 3-5 minutes |
+Time to read: 3-5 minutes

 We get lots of customers asking us to give them an overview of how to undertake a BAS.
 The goal of this article is to show you how an example Airtax rideshare user would complete their expenses section on their BAS, given their circumstances.
-This example profile contains some features that are relevant for a wide range of business activities, and most that are specific to rideshare drivers.
+This example profile contains some features that are relevant for a wide range of business activities, and most are specific to rideshare drivers.

 When you come to complete your BAS on Airtax, every expense entry you make and business use percentage you apply impacts your overall GST position for the period.
 The effect of this can range from a couple of dollars, to over $100, which is why it is so important to use an accurate and consistent approach as you work through your BAS.